MatN23/LuminaAI/Readme.md

     ],
 }

-# Run training - The Orchestrator handles the rest!
+# Run training - The Orchestrator handles the rest
 # python Main.py
 ```